PatrickJSli/IT-Pathway/readme.md

-# IT Pathway Website
+# IT Pathway Website Info
 > Our product is a website for the AET IT Pathway.
+Created by Patrick Sliwinski and Tamsen McKerley

 ## Website link
 https://Patrickjsli.github.io/IT-Pathway/

+## Status
+* Incomplete features as of now:
+    * Faculty photos
+    * Calendar events automatically appear in the home page events section
+    * Club information
+    * Calendar that can retrieve information from the county's Calendar
+    * Work out responsive design
+* Time needed to complete said features:
+    * Some can only be completed with proficient knowledge of JavaScript (ex. the calendar), but the others should only require one more class period.
+* Help needed: none.

 ## Commit Log